ktnlvr/ktnlvr.dev/content/projects/ktnlvr.dev.md

 ## `<noscript/>`

-I happen to enjoy not having javascript.
-Thus, most of the website does not use JavaScript.
-Sure, minor things might use it, the ones that can't be done with standard HTML.
-To me it is imperative that my website is mostly static.
-Even the places that use it have a fallback option if it is disabled.
+I don't see the purpose of JavaScript for a blog.
+The content here is static by nature and is intended to be read more often than edited

 Understandably, this philosophy is impossible apply all over the web.
 A website of a bank or an electronic judge with no dynamic actions is absurd to think about.
 My blog isn't a bank or an ejudge.
-Some of my projects include a link or an `<iframe/>` with the demo, which would be impossible to do if it wasn't for JS.
+Some of my projects include a link or an `<iframe/>`[^iframe] with the demo, which would be impossible to do if it wasn't for JS, but generally everything is static.

-The only place that actually has JavaScript is the [404 page](https://ktnlvr.dev/this-page-does-not-exist) (provided the server doesn't override it).
-If you are going to a page that dose not exist you probably really need a search bar.
+The only place that actually has JavaScript is the [404 page](/this-page-does-not-exist).
+If you are going to a non-existent page you really need a search bar.

 ## Bells And Whistles